 One characteristic we love about our PDA Tribe is the passion our teams have for great patient care.
 One of the many effective ways to show patients you truly care is being adamant about the implementation of preventive protocols.
 As we know, dental caries is the number one chronic disease in the US.
 It is routine for most practices to treat cavities with the drill and fill model.
-However, many PDA offices want more for themselves and their patients and choose to implement Caries Management by Risk Assessment (CaMBRA).
-A partner of PDA, CariFree offers a turn-key solution to the caries epidemic with their risk assessment protocols and professional treatment products.
+However, many PDA offices want more for themselves and their patients and choose to implement Caries Management by Risk Discovery (CaMBRA).
+A partner of PDA, CariFree offers a turn-key solution to the caries epidemic with their risk discovery protocols and professional treatment products.
 If you have heard about CaMBRA and are still on the fence or have CariFree in your practice and need a bit of a refresh we have collected some answers from the CariFree training team just for you!

 There are two options for CRA presentation.
 Either in the waiting room, or in the operatory before the hygiene exam begins.
 Most offices have patients fill the form out in the waiting room before their cleaning appointment.
 Some offices choose to go over it when they have the patient back in the chair to help open up communication, it depends on what works best for the team, and what they have time for.

-The Caries Risk Assessment places the patient in a risk category based on their caries risk factors.
+The Caries Risk Discovery places the patient in a risk category based on their caries risk factors.
 It also provides statistics for the likelihood that patient (given their set of risk factors) will experience new decay in the next 12 months.
 The specific risk factors identified also provides the team with a clear picture of how the patient may begin to lower their risk.
 Are their modifiable factors like diet and home care that can be discussed?

 The ATP test gives us a better understanding as to what is occurring in a patient’s biofilm.
 A patients risk is driven by one (or more) of The Usual Suspects: saliva, diet, bacteria, genetics or pH.
 The meter helps us understand the cause.